 «Habitat looking at Nature» tries to answer these philosophical reflections.
 Furthermore, questioning the established rules, that it was precisely what Kiesler himself wanted us to do…

 It starts with nature.
-We often forget that we are part of it.
+As mentioned before, we often forget that we are part of it.
 When we lose connection with Mother Nature, we lose our connection with ourselves.

 Because of that, the book has a strong context observing how living beings behave, and the means they use to inhabit.